How to Exercise Safely if You’re Pregnant

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Whenever you exercise, you want to stay hydrated.
+Whenever you exercise, it’s important to stay hydrated.
 Remember to drink plenty of water before, during and after exercise.

-Remember to talk to your physician before you workout while pregnant.
-Some discomfort during pregnancy can be normal.
-Pain is not.
-If you are having pain while exercising, stop and contact your doctor for help in determining a diagnosis and developing a treatment plan to keep you as active as possible.
+Remember to talk to your physician before you exercise while pregnant.
+Some discomfort during pregnancy can be normal, but pain is not.
+If you’re having any pain while exercising, stop and contact your doctor.